Theatre of Blood: Cast

-Like other movies in the last years of his life, Hawkins was dubbed by his friend Charles Gray.
+Like other movies in the last years of his life, Jack Hawkins was dubbed by his friend Charles Gray.
 Both Hawkins and Dennis Price died within a few months of the film's release.
+This was also the final film role of Robert Coote.

 Production

+Development

 The film was originally to be titled Much Ado About Murder.

-Robert Fuest, director of The Abominable Dr. Phibes, was originally offered this film to direct, but turned it down on the grounds of not wishing to be typed as "the guy who makes Vincent Price theme killing movies."
+The screenplay was written by Anthony Greville-Bell, based on a story by producers Stanley Mann and John Kohn.
+Robert Fuest, director of The Abominable Dr. Phibes (1971) and its sequel Dr. Phibes Rises Again (1972), was originally offered this film to direct, but turned it down on the grounds of not wishing to be typed as "the guy who makes Vincent Price theme killing movies."

+Casting

-Director Douglas Hickox was quite enamored of the cast he'd assembled portraying the doomed critics, saying: "The cast was so good that all I had to do as director was open the dressing room door and let the cameras roll."
+Director Douglas Hickox said: "The cast was so good that all I had to do as director was open the dressing room door and let the cameras roll."

-Theatre of Blood was filmed entirely on location.
-Lionheart's hideout, the "Burbage Theatre", was the Putney Hippodrome, which was built in 1906, but had been vacant and dilapidated for more than ten years before it was used in the film.
-(It was also used in Hickox's previous film, Sitting Target (1972).
-It was demolished in 1975 to make way for housing units.)